vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/migration.md

 - `v-pre` support

-  The following container support is removed from `@vuepress/core`, so `vPre` option is added
+  The following container support is removed, so `vPre` option is added

   ```md
   ::: v-pre